-Ms Susan Benedyka, Managing Director, The Regional Development Company
+Ms Susan Benedyka, Chair of Hume Regional Development Australia

 Susan is passionate about creating positive futures for regional and rural communities.
 Drawing on high level strategic planning, facilitation and project management skills, she designs, develops and implements strategic plans, community consultation and engagement programs, and leadership development programs.